Heartbeats (2017 film): Development

+Filming

 Principal photography began in India in January 2016.

 Release

 The film had a limited release in USA in January 2018 before being acquired by Amazon Prime for a Valentine's Day 2021 release.

 The movie opened in the Top 15 box office in Germany, South Africa, Russia, Austria and Middle East.

 The movie was at #2 most streamed for two weeks straight in the Romance category on Sky Cinema UK.

 Wild Bunch released it in France on Netflix where the film developed a young fan base.

 The movie released theatrically in Taiwan in September 2017 and Fox Movies Asia released in 2018 in rest of Southeast Asia.

 German company Koch Media acquired the film for Italy and later released on Amazon Prime.

 Reception

 The movie became available on Amazon Prime Video on Valentine's Day 2021 and has garnered 4.3/5 rating out of 479 user reviews in the first 2 months.